sdss/lvmieb/docs/sphinx/_build/html/_sources/Controller.rst.txt

 Introduction
 ------------

-This module communicates with OsuController.
+This module communicates with the hardwares under OsuController.

 Controller